 Examples of agencies/services included in the volunteers’ reports are: Literacy Program, Blood Drive, American Cancer Society “Relay for Life”, American Red Cross, Senior Citizen Programs, Local Bicentennial Celebration and Heritage Days, Salvation Army, Family Care Center, Tutoring, Tax Aid/Adult Education, hospitals, Historical Society, Head Start Career Development, Foster Grandparents.

 What Should Members Do?

 In partnership with Kentucky AARP, local RTA association presidents are asked to coordinate the activity in their counties.
 AARP presents awards to the school, county and district winners.
 The winning student and his/her grandparent is honored at the Annual KRTA Convention in Louisville in April each year.
-The state winner receives a $100 savings bond and an educational trip to the State Capitol.
+Each district winner is presented with a $50 check and the state winner is presented with a $100 check.

 The project Friends of KET originated with an appeal from KET for partnering in support of the best TV.
 Acceptance of the request does not cost anything; KRTA simply became a group supporter.
 Members are asked to contribute in the name of KRTA when they make their annual contributions to KET.
 KRTA holds the distinction of being the largest first-year contributor with $10,000 contributed by its members in 1999.